Mikkel Maigaard: Brabrand

 Some months after leaving Esbjerg in the summer 2015 where his contract expired, Maigaard signed with the Danish 2nd Division side Brabrand.

 ÍBV Vestmannaeyjar

 On 1 February 2016, it was confirmed that Maigaard had signed a two-year contract with Icelandic Úrvalsdeild side ÍBV Vestmannaeyjar.
 After about one-and-a-half-year at the club, the manager of the club confirmed on 23 October 2017 that Maigaard wouldn't continue at the club.
 He left the club immediately.

 Raufoss

 Maigaard signed for Norwegian 2. divisjon-side Raufoss on 12 January 2018.

 Strømsgodset

 On 1 August 2019, Strømsgodset announced that Maigaard had joined the club on a contract until the end of 2021.

 Sarpsborg 08

 On 31 August 2021, the last day of the 2021–22 summer transfer market, Maigaard joined fellow league club Sarpsborg 08 on a deal until the end of 2023.

 Cracovia

 On 13 February 2024, Maigaard signed a two-and-a-half-year contract with Polish Ekstraklasa club Cracovia.

+Wieczysta Kraków

+On 22 January 2026, Maigaard moved to another Kraków-based side Wieczysta Kraków, playing in the second division, on a two-and-a-half-year deal.